-To determine how synovial fluid affects bacterial adherence within the joint, we measured cell surface attachment on orthopedic biomaterials under two different shear stresses, 15 and 78 mPa.
+To determine how synovial fluid affects bacterial adherence within the joint, we measured cell surface attachment on orthopedic materials under two different shear stresses, 15 and 78 mPa.
 The attachment kinetics of single cells and aggregates on different materials are shown in Figure 2 representing HA, Ti, 316L, and PE respectively.
 We quantified three different parameters: the number of attached particles, surface area covered by particles, and the average size of the particles (Figure 3).
-For all the biomaterials tested, at 15 minutes, fewer number of aggregates (+SF) 194, 121, 94, and 48 were attached on HA, Ti, 316L, and PE, whereas the single cells (-SF) attached on the surface were 4494, 4441, 4629, 724 on HA, Ti, 316L, and PE respectively at 15 mPa shear stress.
+For all the materials tested, at 15 minutes, fewer number of aggregates (+SF) 194, 121, 94, and 48 were attached on HA, Ti, 316L, and PE, whereas the single cells (-SF) attached on the surface were 4494, 4441, 4629, 724 on HA, Ti, 316L, and PE respectively at 15 mPa shear stress.
 An analysis of variance (ANOVA) yielded significant variation (p < 0.05) between the +SF and -SF groups for each material at various attachment times as presented in Figure 3.